Fayetteville’s law community is unlike any other. Having a lawyer who understands the unique landscape can help provide the best results possible.

 Being on Dickson Street sort of completes my circle.
 When I was in law school, I worked at George’s lounge.
 I was the doorman for five years, and I lived on Dickson Street just beyond George’s.

 When I started practicing, I practiced near the square on Center Street and then moved around this area two or three more times.
-Then, I landed here on Dickson Street seven or eight years ago.
+Then, I landed here on Dickson Street around ten years ago.

 Dickson Street where I intend to stay.
 It’s not so much where it is physically, as it is on Dickson Street.
 It’s the address, and of course, it’s a very easy place to find, particularly for students.
 While it’s not in the entertainment district, it’s on the same street, and it’s only three blocks.